manifest-networks/report/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report
+name: [FiveM] Bug report
 about: Create a report to help us improve our server, please make sure you've read the readme file
 title: '[BUG] Change this title to match the bug report'
-labels: bug
+labels: bug,fivem
 assignees: ''

 ---